lquessenberry/OpenSocialOnPantheon/web/modules/contrib/admin_toolbar/README.txt

 This project has been sponsored by:
  * emerya
    Founded in 2009, emerya is a human-sized company, dedicated to the design and implementation of web interfaces.
-Visit: http://http://emerya.fr/ for more information.
+Visit: http://emerya.fr/ for more information.
+ * trained people
+    Trained People is a training company focused on Drupal.